On the computation of K\"ahler differentials and characterizations of Galois extensions with independent defect

-We note that conditions g) in part 1) and part 2) are elementary in the language of valued rings.
-It has been pointed out to us by Arno Fehm that in fact also conditions d) are elementary, as it can be stated in the language of valued rings that in the setting of part 1), the set
+We note that conditions g) in the two theorems are elementary in the language of valued rings.
+It has been pointed out to us by Arno Fehm that in fact also conditions d) are elementary, as it can be stated in the language of valued rings that in the setting of Theorem~\ref{eqindep2AS}, the set